rwx-cloud/packages/rwx/update-packages-github/README.md

-# mint/update-leaves-github
+# rwx/update-packages-github

-Update the versions of Mint leaves used in a GitHub repository.
+Update the versions of RWX packages used in a GitHub repository.
-When updates are available, open or update a pull request.
+When updates are available, create or update a pull request.

 The provided `github-access-token` should be for a [private GitHub App](https://www.rwx.com/docs/mint/guides/github-automation)